-What is the Eta Aquariid meteor shower, when does it happen and how can I see it in 2024?
+When is the Eta Aquariid meteor shower in 2024?

 The Eta Aquariid meteor shower is active between 19 April and 28 May 2024.
 It will peak between midnight and dawn on 6 May 2024.

 This shower favours the Southern Hemisphere and will appear low in the sky for northerly latitudes (such as the UK) in the early predawn hours.